Contact your human resources office.

 - Are not receiving a Wisconsin Retirement System (WRS) annuity.

-- If you were initially eligible for coverage when you were not covered by the WRS, you have another opportunity to enroll within 30 days of your WRS coverage begin date.
+If you were initially eligible for coverage when you were not covered by the WRS, you will receive a new opportunity to enroll within 30 days of your WRS coverage begin date.

 Note: You may decrease or cancel coverage at any time during the year.